HKD.com DAO (HDAO) Self Reported Market Cap Hits $895.59 Million

 HKD.com DAO Token Trading

 It is usually not possible to buy alternative cryptocurrencies such as HKD.com DAO directly using US dollars.
-Investors seeking to acquire HKD.com DAO should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy HKD.com DAO using one of the exchanges listed above.
+Investors seeking to acquire HKD.com DAO should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy HKD.com DAO using one of the aforementioned exchanges.

 Receive News & Updates for HKD.com DAO Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for HKD.com DAO and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.